pagado-io/pagado-woocommerce/README.md

 To get **Pagado Payment method** working, you have to switch to **Classic Editor** mode.
 To do that

 1. Login to your WordPress site as admin.
-2. Edit your checkout page by going to pages -> checkout or simply vising checkout page and click on the **Edit** from the top right on the screen.
+2. Edit your checkout page by going to `Pages` -> `Checkout` or simply vising checkout page and click on the **Edit** from the top right on the screen.
 3. When in the edit checkout page click any content from the left side.

     ![Checkout blocks](./doc-img/checkout-block.png)